DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ...
 ```

-Create a secret with this two modified files:
+Create a secret with the two modified files:

 ```
 kubectl create secret generic <customdatasourcesecret> \